 What’s the future of commercial real estate?

+Commercial real estate impacts the economy and vice versa.
 This past year, the Pandemic has hugely impacted commercial real estate.
 The shift to Work-from-home has led to many businesses rethinking their office space requirements.
 Most companies have decided to get less office space or move to cheaper locations, while others are considering alternatives to the traditional office space altogether.

 One trend likely to continue in the coming years is the rise of coworking space.
 These shared office spaces offer a flexible and cost-effective alternative to traditional office leases.
 They also provide a community feel that can benefit small businesses and startups.